romanpauk/dingo/docs/advanced-topics.md

 };
 ```

-Typed-key registrations can also use explicit selector projections:
+Typed-key registrations can also use explicit selectors:

 ```c++
 struct container_traits : dynamic_container_traits {